aserto-dev/go-aserto/README.md

 // Read identity from the context value "user".
 Middleware infers the identity type from the value. middleware.Identity.FromContext("user")

+// Manually pass the identity to the authorizer without resolving it to a user.
+// Manual identities are availabe in the authorizer's policy language through the "input.identity" variable. middleware.Manual().ID("object_id")
 ```

 In addition, it is possible to provide custom logic to specify the callers identity.
 For example, in HTTP middleware: